pablovin/FaceEditing_ContinualGAN/README.md

-# FaceEditing_ContinualGAN
+Training and testing model for the following publication:
-Model for the paper: Lindt, A., Barros, P., Siqueira, H., &amp; Wermter, S. (2019, May).
+ - Model for the paper: Lindt, A., Barros, P., Siqueira, H., &amp; Wermter, S. (2019, May).
 Facial expression editing with continuous emotion labels.
 In 2019 14th IEEE International Conference on Automatic Face &amp; Gesture Recognition (FG 2019) (pp. 1-8).
 IEEE.